redhat-plumbers-in-action/differential-shellcheck/README.md

 * requirements: `optional`
 * example: [.diff-shellcheck-scripts.txt](.github/.diff-shellcheck-scripts.txt)

-*Note: Every path should be absolute and placed on separate lines.
-Avoid spaces in list since they are counted as comment.*
+> **Note**: _Every path should be absolute and placed on separate lines.
+Avoid spaces in list since they are counted as comment._

 ### token